All of these global strategies require different levels of local responsiveness, global integration, standardization, and customization.

 What Makes an International Strategy Unique?

-Advantages and Disadvantages of International Strategies
+Pros and Cons of International Strategies

-Advantages of an international strategy:
+Pros of an international strategy:

-- Instant access to new markets
+- Instant access to an international market

 - Increased utility of your existing competencies and assets from centralization